Skip to content

 Einstein was enamored with compound interest and would have loved the idea of using Whole Life insurance to become his own banker

-It’s unclear as to whether Albert Einstein called compound interest “the eighth wonder of the world” or “the greatest invention by man,” but he was definitely enamored with the concept.
+It’s unclear whether Albert Einstein called compound interest “the eighth wonder of the world” or “the greatest invention by man,” but he was definitely enamored with the concept.

 Of course he was.
 Just look what happens when you let compounding interest snowball in your favor for decades.